huggingface/transformers/docs/source/en/agents.md

 - [`ReactCodeAgent`] is a new type of ReactJsonAgent that generates its tool calls as blobs of code, which works really well for LLMs that have strong coding performance.

 > [!TIP]
-> Read [Open-source LLMs as LangChain Agents](https://huggingface.co/blog/open-source-llms-as-agents) blog post to learn more the ReAct agent.
+> Read [Open-source LLMs as LangChain Agents](https://huggingface.co/blog/open-source-llms-as-agents) blog post to learn more about ReAct agents.

 <div class="flex justify-center">
     <img